 - Hold Code reviews to enforce standards

-Check below recording to learn more about how to write clean code in Salesforce with Example.
+Check the below recording to learn more with Examples.

 - Salesforce Naming Conventions Best Practices

 - Putting comments in code: the good, the bad, and the ugly.

 - Ottinger’s rules for variables and class names

 - Kent Beck’s Software Design Rules